ChefDaddyJay/pitch-and-fix-hackathon/README.md

 # Project Status

 The site is as fully functional as it can be at this point without having any backend support.
-All links lead to valid pages and buttons trigger actions, though that's mostly just redirecting to the home page at this point.
-The next step is to make the styling more responsive.
-Right now, it only looks right on wide screens.
+All links lead to valid pages and buttons trigger actions, though that's mostly just redirecting to the home page for now.
+Products can be added to the cart from various places throughout the site, and cart data persists across pages and sessions.
+The Products page supports searching and filtering of items by tag, price, and category.
+Other pages, such as 'About Us', 'FAQ' and 'Careers' have dummy content that would be replaced in production.

+All of the data being displayed is for demonstration only.
+[SampleData](./src/lib/SampleData.json) is a list of products with different combinations of the same names and images, used to fill space in place of an actual database.
+As a result, a product may be labeled "Laptop Bag" but have a picture of a bluetooth speaker.
+This isn't a bug, just a lack of data.

+All pages are responsive to screen size, shifting to a largely single-column layout as the screen gets smaller.

 (See [notes](./notes.md) for detailed commit notes)